apache/systemds/docs/troubleshooting-guide.md

 Maven (`mvn clean package -P distribution`).

 ## OutOfMemoryError in Hadoop Reduce Phase
 In Hadoop MapReduce, outputs from mapper nodes are copied to reducer nodes and then sorted (known as the *shuffle* phase) before being consumed by reducers.
-The shuffle phase utilizes several buffers that share memory space with other MapReduce tasks, which will throw `OutOfMemoryError` if shuffle buffers take too much space:
+The shuffle phase utilizes several buffers that share memory space with other MapReduce tasks, which will throw an `OutOfMemoryError` if the shuffle buffers take too much space:

     java.lang.OutOfMemoryError: Java heap space